 Right now you’re probably thinking about grabbing a mini candy bar from the stash of leftover Halloween candy on your dining room table.
 Or maybe your thoughts are filled with pumpkin pies, baked macaroni and cheese, and fried turkeys.
-The holidays are upon us; and while it’s true that many people experience weight gain during these latter months, it is certainly avoidable.
-With a conscious effort to maintain healthy habits it’s easy to avoid the holiday bulge.
+The holidays are upon us; and while it’s true that many people experience weight gain during these latter months of the year, it is certainly avoidable.
+With a conscious effort to maintain healthy habits, it’s easy to avoid the holiday bulge.

 Use these tips to help you stay on the right track:

 1. Don’t use the “It’s the holidays” excuse.
 Holidays are a special time of year to gather with loved ones and repeat family traditions.
 We wouldn’t want you to miss out on a slice of homemade pecan pie on Thanksgiving Day.
 But there’s a difference in indulging on Turkey Day and using the holidays as an easy justification for a two month overindulgence bender.
 Be aware of what you’re eating.
 If you could have that same cookie or pile of mashed potatoes any other day of the year, you might want to think twice.

 2. Make healthy substitutes.
 Try to incorporate healthy alternatives to unhealthy ingredients in your favorite holiday recipes.
 For instance, instead of regular bacon try turkey bacon.
 Or opt for fresh fruit rather than fruit canned in syrup.
 Swap out that heavy cream for skim milk and see if anyone notices.
 Use greek yogurt instead of mayonnaise.
 Consider low sodium soups over their salty counterparts.
 Substitutions like these are a really easy way to save you and your family some calories without sacrificing flavor.